Towards The Mountain

 The inspiring list of all the winners and finalists can be seen here:

-Time spent with my camera
+Time spent with my camera is a reconnection

-& reconnect to the inner self.
+to my inner self.

-we can use art in any form to translate our fears,
+We can use art in any form to translate our fears,

-We all have it in us to be creative and embrace a fear of failure instead of allowing it stop us from being curious.
+We all have it in us to be creative and embrace

-Mel x
+Mel